 “The great Earth Mother is capable of changing her shape into beautiful and gentle birds, animals and reptiles.
 She is capable of assuming the shape of an animal such as springbok, an eland, an impala, a lizard, or a python…We are taught that the reason that our forefathers told us that our gods and goddesses were capable of changing shape…is that they wanted to instil in the minds of their descendents the oneness of the human being, the animal and the Deity.
 By making us believe that the highest gods were part animal and part human being, we were taught to look upon animals with great reverence, love and respect.”

-Or are we now content to kill off all our messengers?
+Or maybe we are content to kill off all Mother’s messengers, and, ultimately, ourselves..?